-The Code Signing Baseline Requirements (CSBRs) address the issuance of extended validation (EV) and non-EV code signing certificates.
-Previously, the CSBRs had different private key protection requirements for EV and non-EV code signing certificates.
-For instance, the non-EV key pair could be generated in software, which would easily allow the private key to be distributed and thereby increase the potential risk of it being compromised.
+The Code Signing Baseline Requirements (CSBRs) addresses the requirements for the issuance of extended validation (EV) and non-EV code signing certificates.
+The CSBRs had different private key protection requirements for non-EV and EV code signing certificates.
+For instance, the non-EV key pair could be generated in software which would easily allow the private key to be distributed and as such increase risk of compromise.

-Effective November 15, 2022, the code signing certificate key pair must be generated and stored in a hardware crypto module that meets or exceeds the requirements of FIPS 140-2 Level 2 or Common Criteria EAL4+.
+Effective 1 June 2023, the code signing certificate key pair must be generated and stored in a hardware crypto module that meets or exceeds the requirements of FIPS 140-2 level 2 or Common Criteria EAL 4+.
 This means the key pair will be generated in a device, where the private key cannot be exported.
-This will help to minimize the chance of the private key being compromised.
+This will help to minimize the private key compromise.

-There is flexibility regarding where the code signing certificate subscriber may use a hardware crypto module, which is operated by:
+There is flexibility where the code signing certificate subscriber may use a hardware crypto module which is operated by:

 - The subscriber, such as a secure token or a server hardware security module (HSM)